 Every serious bodybuilder knows about the importance of the muscle-mind connection.
 The key to growing muscles is to create a direct link between your mind and the muscle you’re working on.

-If you’re a beginner, you might already know how hard it can target a specific muscle.
-Focussing on just the pecs when you’re bench pressing is difficult.
+You might already know how hard it can target a specific muscle if you’re a beginner.
+However, you can’t just work on the pecs when your bench pressing.
 Well, resistance bands might be the secret weapon.

 With resistance bands for bodybuilding, you’re not focussing on the heaviness of the weight or the nearness of failure.
-This makes it much easier to focus on the muscles that you’re working on.
-As the resistance increases towards the end of each rep, it forces you to squeeze that little bit extra.
+Also, this makes it much easier to focus on the muscles you’re working on.
+As the resistance increases towards the end of each rep, it forces you to squeeze that little extra.

-This is a great way to build the muscle-mind connection.
+Thus, this is a great way to build a muscle-mind connection.
 You can even use resistance bands as a warm-up for free-weight exercises to help target the muscles even better.

 Time under tension is one of the fundamental formulas for building muscle.
 The longer you can keep a muscle under pressure, the more it has to work.

 In most free-weight exercises, we lose tension at the top of the movement because we lockout.
 The bench press and dumbbell bicep curl are just two examples.
 When using resistance bands, you keep tension on the muscle throughout the entire exercise.

 Their Appearance Can Mislead

 A resistance band might look like a brightly colored flimsy piece of plastic tubing.
 It’s barely as pleasing to the ego as benching free weights.
 However, resistance bands can apply up to 150 pounds of resistance.